TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 2. Read [the userEvent API docs](https://testing-library.com/docs/user-event/intro) to get a feel of how to achieve user simulation.

 3. This article on the [Pros and Cons of Snapshot Tests](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/) goes in depth regarding the advantages and disadvantages of snapshot testing.
-Even though the articles uses Jest, the concepts should be transferrable.
+Even though the articles use Jest, the concepts should be transferrable.
 And this one, [Snapshot Testing: Benefits and Drawbacks](https://www.sitepen.com/blog/snapshot-testing-benefits-and-drawbacks), does an excellent job of explaining what snapshot testing is for programming in general.

 </div>